Cosync/CosyncJWTSwift/README.md

 4. Select the Package Product; **CosyncJWTSwift**, then click **Finish**

+# CosyncJWTRest class

+The **CosyncJWTRest** class provides a Swift API to the REST API to the CosyncJWT service.
+This class is modeled on a *singleton* architecture, where is access is called through the **shared** static variable of the class.

+All Swift API functions to the CosyncJWT service are **async** functions that execute and block on the main thread.

+These async functions do not return data to the calling function, rather they set instance variable data on the **CosyncJWTRest.shared** object.
+All errors are handled by throwing **CosyncJWTError** exceptions from within the **async** functions.
+The calling code must handle these exceptions by placing the Swift function calls within a *do/catch* statement.

+The **CosyncJWTError** class includes the following enumerations:

+- cosyncJWTConfiguration
+- invalidAppToken
+- appNoLongerExist
+- appSuspended
+- missingParameter
+- accountSuspended
+- invalidAccessToken
+- appInviteNotSupported
+- appSignupNotSupported
+- appGoogle2FactorNotSupported
+- appPhone2FactorNotSupported
+- appUserPhoneNotVerified
+- expiredSignupCode
+- phoneNumberInUse
+- appIsMirgrated
+- anonymousLoginNotSupported
+- internalServerError
+- invalidLoginCredentials
+- handleAlreadyRegistered
+- invalidData
+- emailDoesNotExist
+- invalidMetaData
+- userNameAlreadyInUse
+- appIsNotSupporUserName
+- userNameDoesNotExist
+- accountIsNotVerify
+- invalidPassword

 # Function API

 The CosyncJWTSwift provides a number of Swift functions